hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-sustainability-insight-center-api-at-a-glance.md

 ## Be careful with tokens!

 A little word of advice about tokens.
 Because the HPE Sustainability Insight Center is a service, you will need to create a dedicated API client credentials for it in your workspace (under Manage Workspace/API).
-You cannot use HPE GreenLake platform API client credentials, as it will result in a 403-error code.
+You cannot use API client credentials created for the platform, as it will result in a 403-error code.
 Also, you’ll need to be careful, as API client credentials are region specific.
 When creating an API client credentials, say for Europe (EU Central), make sure to use it to call the API endpoint for that region, as shown below (Connectivity Endpoint).

 ![HPE GreenLake platform API client credentials](/img/sic-blog-3.jpg "HPE GreenLake platform API client credentials")